glm-tools/pyglmnet/paper/paper.md

 where $\mathcal{L} (y_i, \beta_0 + \beta^T x_i)$ is the negative log-likelihood of an
-observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a constant that controls the amount of regularization.
+observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a hyperparameter that controls the amount of regularization.

 Modern datasets can contain a number of predictor variables, and data analysis is often exploratory.
 Under these conditions it is critically important to regularize the model to avoid overfitting the data.
 Regularization works by adding penalty terms that penalize the model parameters in a variety of ways and can be used to incorporate prior knowledge about the parameters in a structured form.